 Add map cards

-You can, among other things, add map cards to dashboards to know the portrait of your users, such as the user distribution in the world and quickly review which countries of the world have issues with adoption (for example, low search event count) or search relevance (for example, low clickthrough), for example.
+Coveo Analytics dashboards offer many ways to review the data collected by Coveo Analytics.
+You can add map cards to dashboards to know the portrait of your users, such as user distribution world-wide, and review which countries have issues with adoption (for example, low search event count) or search relevance (for example, low clickthrough).

 The geo-mapping is done using the source IP address of the event performed by the users.